Finder

 Translucent dock icons hidden applications

-Normally the arrows next to artists and albums in your iTunes library search the iTunes store when you click them.
+2. Normally the arrows next to artists and albums in your iTunes library search the iTunes store when you click them.
 This command changes them so that clicking will search your iTunes library instead.
-Put NO at the end to reverse.

-This allows you to drag widgets out of Dashboard onto the desktop.
+3. This allows you to drag widgets out of Dashboard onto the desktop.
 Requires the dock to be relaunched to take effect, so type "killall Dock" and press enter.
 Now, if you click and hold onto a widget in the dashboard and press F12 to return to the desktop, the widget won't disappear with the rest.
-Put NO at the end to reverse.

 Dashboard Widget on Desktop